jnozzi/cocoadev.com/SiteContent/General/NSTextgetwords.markdown

 ----

-Searching the documentation for "words" took about two seconds to show that not only does [[NSSpellChecker]] have a nice, easy-to-use function that does exactly what you want (in any language available to the OS), but so does [[NSTextStorage]].
+Searching the documentation for "words" took about two seconds to show that not only does General/NSSpellChecker have a nice, easy-to-use function that does exactly what you want (in any language available to the OS), but so does General/NSTextStorage.